More than a game

 Released by his beloved Newcastle United when he was 11, Dan Burn started to make his way in the game in non-league, playing for his local club Blyth Spartans.

-To mark Non-League Day, Burn returned to his old stomping ground to see how Blyth Spartans and their Croft Park home have been transformed with support from the Premier League.
+To mark Non-League Day in 2022, Burn returned to his old stomping ground to see how Blyth Spartans and their Croft Park home have been transformed with support from the Premier League.

 "I was looking through the Premier League funding figures and it's good to see the grants the club have been receiving," Burn says.
 "It's nice to see where the money is going to.
 Spartans are a big part of the community here and have been around a long time."